eroux/dokuwiki-plugin-cmk/README.md

 ### Other rendering modes

 *xhtml* is the default rendering mode of Dokuwiki, the one used when a page is displayed.
-Other redering modes are set up by plugins, for instance [texit] for PDF export through LaTeX.
+Other rendering modes are set up by plugins, for instance [texit] for PDF export through LaTeX.
 If you want to add a meaning for your markups in another rendering mode, you can simply add a section in your config files for it.
 For instance:

 ```ini
 [xhtml]